-There is nothing new in the world but for a newborn all the stories are new.
+There is nothing new in the world but to a newborn, all stories are new.
 For the newcomer to Nasreddin Hodja, the 111 stories that follow promise a discovery.
 As for Nasreddin’s old friends, they are a modest aide-mémoire.

 This booklet was mainly written for my imaginary grand children.
 I collected the traditional Hodja fables under this title because, to advise or teach, I do not like to tell one directly how to think or what to do.
 Instead, almost everything “reminds me of a story”.
 Often, it is a Nasreddin story.

 As I am a shameless thief of wisdom, my last concern is to be original.
-Of late, I care to plant some good seed, not to boast as when I was young: “Me!
+Of late, I care to scatter some good seed on the footpath, not to boast as when I was young: “Me!
 Me!
 Me!”
-These stories belong to the world, they were told for centuries and only the narration is mine.
+These stories belong to the wisdom treasury of the world, they were told for centuries and only this narration is mine.
 I worked hard to rewrite the folkloric gems in my own words, in this language which is not my mother tongue, in order to avoid the tyranny of other people’s copyrights.
 I want everyone to enjoy freely - as all knowledge should be - an honest personal selection from the Nasreddin treasury, careful to bring back astute ideas often lost in the “joke” variants so abundant on the Net and in the chap-printings.

 I re-tell the Nasreddin tales from the point of view of Western civilisation willing to learn some subtlety from the East.
-I hope that such rendering builds bridges among cultures in times when mutual understanding and respect are more than needed.
+I hope that such rendering builds bridges among cultures in times when mutual understanding and respect are rather wanting.